buvis/docs/src/catalogue/radarr.md

 ## Description

-A fork of Sonarr to work with movies à la Couchpotato
+A fork of Sonarr to work with movies à la Couchpotato.

 ## k8 at home search